mediadrop/mediadrop/doc/install/mac-os.rst

 Installing MediaDrop on a Mac is a bit more complicated than doing so on Linux because Mac OS does not come with all the required packages.
-However once it is working you can run MediaCore on Mac just fine.
+However once it is working you can run MediaDrop on Mac just fine.

 The following documentation was tested with a client version of Mac OS X 10.8 (Mountain Lion).